openware/open-finance/docs/03_authentication.md

 ## Shared secret Authentication

-HMAC is a standard authentication mechanism used to authenticates to API servers.
+HMAC is a standard mechanism used for authentication on API servers.
 It uses a shared secret to generate a token for every request.

 ## Asymmetric key Authentication
-Preferred method for security reasons.
+A preferred method for security reasons.

 RSA or EC is an asymmetric signature mechanism, it allows each peer to generate a secret privately and sign messages without sharing any secret.